qmjq/dockerfile-compose_Project/README.md

 # my-dockerfile-compose
-The dockerfile and swarm‘s yml
+The dockerfile and swarm‘s yaml

 QQ 858080796